ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-flow.md

 The user can enter the wrong email or password.
 If they do so, we will not store a session and we will not navigate.
 Try that out from the login page just to be sure.
 The fact that we stay on the login page is good, but there is no indication provided to the user.

-We will use <a href="https://ionicframework.com/docs/api/toast" target="_blank">toast</a> to inform the user when they enter invalid credentials.
+We will use a <a href="https://ionicframework.com/docs/api/toast" target="_blank">toast</a> to inform the user when they enter invalid credentials.
 First add the following markup somewhere within the page.
 It does not really matter where.
 I placed it after the footer.

 ```html
 <ion-toast